JakobDeMoorKULstudent/ProCause/README.md

 All code was written for ```python 3.11.5```.

 ## Experiments of the paper
-Download the SimBank data for the experiments from [OneDrive](https://kuleuven-my.sharepoint.com/:f:/g/personal/jakob_demoor_kuleuven_be/Eka6L_hsm2JJvY-JE7vTHhcBytKdAJi5-D6pan229LJy-Q?e=I6Mthf).
+Download the SimBank data for the experiments from [Google Drive/data](https://drive.google.com/drive/folders/1ebzSVZku52xA1utllNVdkYcETxPW93c4?usp=sharing).

 BPIC12 & 17 can be downloaded from https://data.4tu.nl/articles/dataset/BPI_Challenge_2012/12689204 and https://data.4tu.nl/articles/dataset/BPI_Challenge_2017/12696884 respectively.
 Afterwards, these datasets should be cleaned using ProCause/src/utils/preprocessor/bpic_cleaning.ipynb.